charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 juju refresh kubernetes-worker --channel=1.29/stable
 ```

-Next, run the command to configure the workers for the version of Kubernetes you wish to run (as you did previously for the master units).
+Next, run the command to configure the workers for the version of Kubernetes you wish to run (as you did previously for the control plane units).
 For example:

 ```bash
 juju config kubernetes-worker channel=1.29/stable